 It’s better value to buy a T-10 multiple journey ticket rather than a single one or buy a Barcelona Discount Card which includes RENFE train transfers between the airport and city.
 See Barcelona Transport for more details about ticket options.

-There is generally no shortage of taxis available to and from the centre and it’s a half-hour ride.
+Barcelona Taxis: There is generally no shortage of taxis available to and from the centre and it’s a half-hour ride.
 Make sure the meter is on at the start of the journey and be aware that various supplements will be added on to the price the meter shows once you reach your destination.
 These include supplements for entering the airport area and for placing any pieces of baggage in the boot.
-You’ll see on the Taxi Barcelona website that drivers are within their rights to add on these supplements.
+Drivers are within their rights to add on these supplements.
 Personally, I prefer to pre-book a shuttle transfer as described above and pay for the service in advance.
 Their prices are very competitive and there are no nasty surprises on arrival!

 Barcelona Metro Network: The Barcelona metro system does not serve the airport directly.
 To access the metro network you’ll need to take the normal (RENFE) train from the airport to Barcelona Sants or Passeig de Gracia then join up with the metro system.
 Buy the T-10 multiple journey ticket at the airport train station as this is valid for the airport train and for the city’s metro system.
 For the best value you should purchase the Barcelona Discount Card in advance which you collect at the tourist information office in the airport.
 This then gives you free transport on the airport train, all metro journeys and offers significant discounts on entrance fees during your stay.